wanguimbutu/chat-application/README.md

-This is a react chat application built using the cht scaledrone API
+This is a react chat application built using the chat scaledrone API